-Iraqi forces fight ISIS on streets of Mosul
+Iraqi forces fight ISIS on Mosul streets

 Another woman wearing an Islamic niqab -- to hide her face and protect her family members still in Mosul -- described to CNN how ISIS would shoot at civilians as they fled.

 "It's very hard to describe our feelings right now.
-It feels like we have new life breathed into us -- a new soul," she said while holding her young daughter.
+It feels like we have new life breathed into us -- a new soul," she said, holding her young daughter.

 What next?

-Entering Mosul is a significant breakthrough for Iraqi troops, but this phase of the offensive comes with enormous challenges.
+But this phase of the offensive comes with enormous challenges.
 Iraqi troops faced strong resistance the closer they got to the city and clearing just the first two blocks of the eastern Mosul neighborhood involved heavy clashes.

 One challenge is differentiating ISIS fighters from civilians.
-It is reported to have brought tens of thousands of civilians -- mostly women and children -- into the city to be used as human shields, a known tactic it uses to ward off airstrikes and ground assaults.
+The terror group is reported to have brought tens of thousands of civilians -- mostly women and children -- into the city to be used as human shields, a known tactic it uses to ward off airstrikes and ground assaults.

+Inside Mosul, fewer people are attending prayers at mosques as civilians try to stay away from ISIS locations, witnesses said.

-Witnesses have told CNN over the past weeks that fighters have rigged bridges with explosives and that suicide squads had been sent in from Raqqa to prepare from the battle.
-Now they say ISIS teenagers are riding around the east on motorbikes wearing suicide vests.
+Witnesses have told CNN over the past weeks that fighters have rigged bridges with explosives and that suicide squads had been sent in from Raqqa to prepare for the battle.
+Now they say ISIS teenagers wearing suicide vests are riding around the eastern neighborhoods of the city on motorbikes.

 As they go head to head with ISIS in Mosul, coalition forces are pushing from other directions in an attempt to squeeze the militants out.